Mr-Zero272/movie-ticket-remake/README.md

    - Clone the repository and navigate to the backend directory.
    - Build the project using Maven: `mvn clean install`.
+   - Next, just start Registry Service first and then the remaining services.
+   - For recommendation service just run `py main.py`.

 2. **Frontend**:
    - Clone the repository and navigate to the frontend directories (user and admin).